-Additional Exploratory Analyses on the Primary Endpoint Variable:
+Additional Exploratory Analyses on the Primary Efficacy Endpoint Variable:

-Further analyses on the primary endpoint variable are exploratory.
+Further analyses on the primary efficacy endpoint variable are exploratory.
 A one-sided Pearson χ^2 -test will be applied.
 Two-sided CI of 95% for the responder rates in the BoNT/A-DP and the placebo treatment groups will be calculated using Wilson scores.
-As a sensitivity analysis for the primary endpoint, a tipping point analysis will be performed.
+As a sensitivity analysis for the primary efficacy endpoint, a tipping point analysis will be performed.
 Each missing value will be assigned to either a response or non-response, so that all possible combinations of replacing one or more missing values within each treatment group will be analyzed.
 P-values will be calculated for each combination and graphically displayed using a scatter plot.
+These analyses will be performed using the FAS population.